 Note: Canon users will also see the option for “AI Focus” when choosing a focus mode.
 There is a specific use for this, but honestly it's just outdated technology.
 I have tried it extensively even in the best case scenarios for this focus mode and have always achieved better results with AI Servo.

 You have just learned a LOT of the basics of how your camera works, but there is much more to learn.
-If you want more information like this in video format that you can watch at your own pace, you should really check out my beginner online photography class.
-It’s only $15 for 22 videos (many filmed on-location) with all the camera settings for each picture, videos of exactly how to put a composition together, and training on getting tack sharp photos.
+If you want more information like this in video format that you can watch at your own pace, you should really check out the Photography Start Course.
+It's 22 videos, many filmed on-location, with all the camera settings for each picture, videos of exactly how to put a composition together, and training on getting tack sharp photos.